MohammadAboulEla/ComfyUI-BiRefNet/README.md

 ## Features
 - **High-Quality Background Removal**: Powered by BiRefNet.
-- **Auto-Download**: Automatically downloads the necessary model files from HuggingFace on first run.
+- **Auto-Download**: Automatically downloads the necessary model files from HuggingFace on first run. `currently a single 444MB model file` will be downloaded into `ComfyUI/models/BiRefNet/`.
 - **RGBA Output**: Returns both the image with transparency and the corresponding mask.

 ## Installation